State media: Overview

 Additionally, the state-controlled media may only report on legislation after it has already become law to stifle any debate.
 The media legitimizes its presence by emphasizing "national unity" against domestic or foreign "aggressors".
 In more open and competitive contexts, the state may control or fund its own outlet and is in competition with opposition-controlled and/or independent media.
 The state media usually have less government control in more open societies and can provide more balanced coverage than media outside of state control.

 State media outlets usually enjoy increased funding and subsidies compared to private media counterparts, but this can create inefficiency in the state media.
 However, in the People's Republic of China, where state control of the media is high, levels of funding have been reduced for state outlets, which have forced Chinese Communist Party media to sidestep official restrictions on content or publish "soft" editions, such as weekend editions, to generate income.

+Classifications

+State media can be classified based on their relationship to the state, including factors such as ownership, editorial independence, funding, and political alignment.
+This framework is commonly used by media watchdogs, and international organizations to assess press freedom, transparency, and the role of media in democratic or authoritarian regimes.